nus-cs2113-AY1920S2/tp/docs/team/lowjiayee.md

 ### Documentation

 I have written in the User Guide and Developer Guide all the features/enhancements I have mentioned above.

+Besides that, I have also written descriptions and drawn diagrams for Architecture, Command, Storage, Event (class) and Event (sequence).

 ### Community